 Crockpot Corned Beef Brisket Recipe

 I make a killer whole chicken in a crockpot so there had to be a way to cook corned beef in the crockpot too.
 Made with the same idea, with potatoes underneath that work as trivets to keep it out of the beer below.
-Longer than our easy Instant Pot corned beef and cabbage but just as wonderful.
+Longer than our Instant Pot corned beef and cabbage steps but just as wonderful.

 How Long to Cook Slow Cooker Corned Beef Brisket